krixik-ai/krixik-docs/docs/examples/text-search/keyword_search.md

 )  # set verbosity to False
 ```

 The output of this process is printed below.
-Because the output of this particular module-model pair is a sqlite database, the process output is provided in this object is null.
+Because the output of this particular pipeline is a sqlite database, the process output is provided in this object is null.
 However the file itself has been returned to the address noted in the `process_output_files` key.
 The `file_id` of the processed input is used as a filename prefix for the output file.

 ```python